Frequently Asked Questions

 Can my order be expedited?

-Currently we offer standard shipping for free.
+Currently we offer economy shipping for free in the US.
 Expedited shipping is available at an extra cost.

 When will my order ship?

 We usually ship orders within 1 business day, but may take up to 2-3 days given current COVID-19 conditions.
 We do not ship orders on weekends or public holidays.

 RETURNS & EXCHANGES

 We stand behind our products and want you to be satisfied with your purchase which is why we offer free returns within the first 30 days from the day your order is delivered.
 Stock up your kitchen, test the products and if you're not happy, send it back!
 No questions asked.
 We can issue returns only to the original form of payment.